chrisburnell/chrisburnell.com/src/posts/articles/2024-03-24-memoizing-asset-bundles.md

 ---

 <div class=" [ box ] [ line-length ] " style="margin-block-end: var(--size-large);">
+    <p>Just want to learn how to speed up your build?</p>
     <p>Jump to the code: <a href="#memoizing-assets">Memoizing Assets</a></p>
 </div>

-I recently had the pleasure of watching [Zach Leatherman’s](https://zachleat.com) amazing talk, [<q>Lessons learned moving Eleventy from CommonJS to ESM in 2024</q>](https://www.youtube.com/watch?v=LsN6TBx9Hxo), at [TheJam.dev 2024](https://cfe.dev/events/the-jam-2024/).
-As with all of Zach’s work, it was truly inspiring and stoked the embers of motivation into a roaring flame.
+Back in January, I had the pleasure of watching [Zach Leatherman’s](https://zachleat.com) amazing talk, [<q>Lessons learned moving Eleventy from CommonJS to ESM in 2024</q>](https://www.youtube.com/watch?v=LsN6TBx9Hxo), at [TheJam.dev 2024](https://cfe.dev/events/the-jam-2024/).
+As with so much of Zach’s work, it was truly inspiring and helped stoke the embers of motivation into a roaring flame.

-He spoke—*unsurprisingly*—about all the work that went into getting ESM support into [Eleventy](https://11ty.dev) (available on [version 3’s alpha releases](https://www.npmjs.com/package/@11ty/eleventy?activeTab=versions)); some behind-the-scenes stuff that makes Eleventy so forgiving and easy for developers to work with, mixing both CommonJS and ESM, in particular; and some tips, tricks, and how-tos to get started using ESM in Eleventy today.
+He spoke (*unsurprisingly*) about all the work that went into getting ESM support into [Eleventy](https://11ty.dev) (available on [version 3’s alpha releases](https://www.npmjs.com/package/@11ty/eleventy?activeTab=versions)); some behind-the-scenes work that makes Eleventy so forgiving and easy for developers to work with, in particular, the ability to mix both CommonJS and ESM JavaScript; and some tips, tricks, and how-tos to get started using ESM in Eleventy today.

-Naturally, I was chomping at the bit to convert my CommonJS over to ESM, so with the alpha releases being available, I decided to take the opportunity to start a *big old refactor* of my website.
-It wasn’t much of a chore at all to convert things over to the ESM syntax, so a majority of the work ahead of me had more to do with brushing aside cobwebs and picking apart code that had been left untouched for a long time.
+Naturally, I was chomping at the bit to convert my CommonJS over to ESM, so with the alpha releases being available, I decided to take the opportunity to start a **complete website refactor**.

-<q>If it ain’t broke, don’t fix it.</q>
+## <q>If it ain’t broke, don’t fix it.</q>

 Well, I felt like breaking things.
 If it meant the end result would be more maintainable than what I started with, I tore it apart and put it back together with the knowledge I’d accumulated in the many years since I first built it.

+It wasn’t much of a chore at all to convert things over to the ESM syntax, so a majority of the work ahead of me had more to do with brushing aside cobwebs and picking apart code that had been left untouched for a long time.

-It was a slow and sometimes tedious process but also a cathartic one, and I’m glad I took the time to do it.
+Reviewing all the code that makes up my Eleventy build *was* a slow and sometimes tedious process but also a cathartic one, and I’m glad I took the time to do it.
 I’m even more proud of my website, my favourite thing that I own, as a result.
 Good vibes all around. <c-emoji>☺️</c-emoji>

 But after a *tonne* of refactoring, I found my build times getting bigger and bigger.

 ## Trudging Along

-It’s definitely worth mentioning that there are over 1,200 files being written by Eleventy for my website, so I don’t expect everything to be built *instantly*!
-However, when the initial build started taking **2–3 minutes**, I knew something was wrong.
+It’s definitely worth mentioning that there are nearly 1,300 files being written by Eleventy for my website, so I don’t expect everything to be built *instantly*!
+However, when my local build times started climbing to **2–3 minutes** and **~10 minutes** for my GitHub Action that builds and deploys my website… I knew something was wrong.

 Or, more likely, *I* was doing something wrong.

-I battled against these excruciating build times for a couple of weeks as I tinkered on the rebuild here and there, and the mental and waiting around was *more* than getting to me.
+I battled against these excruciating build times for a couple of weeks as I tinkered on the rebuild here and there, and the mental overhead and waiting around was *more* than getting to me.

 **Enough is enough!**

 It was time to get to the bottom of things.

-I had noticed, through using [Eleventy’s Debug Mode](https://www.11ty.dev/docs/debugging/), that the [Bundler Plugin](https://github.com/11ty/eleventy-plugin-bundle) was taking huge chunk of the 2–3 minute build time.
+I had noticed, through using [Eleventy’s Debug Mode](https://www.11ty.dev/docs/debugging/), that the [Bundler Plugin](https://github.com/11ty/eleventy-plugin-bundle) was taking huge chunk of the build time.
 This probably wasn’t an issue coming just from using the Bundle plugin, and much more likely to be a result calling the `renderFile` shortcode from the [Render Plugin](https://www.11ty.dev/docs/plugins/render/) inside the `css` and `js` shortcodes from the Bundler plugin on every page:

 {% raw %}
 ```twig